 Microneedling creates tiny micro-channels in your skin, which is fantastic for stimulating collagen, but it also means that whatever you apply afterward is absorbed much more deeply.
 This is your opportunity to get targeted ingredients exactly where they need to go.
 Choosing the right serum isn’t just about aftercare; it’s about customizing your treatment to get the best possible results for your specific skin goals.
 Whether you’re focused on smoothing fine lines, fading dark spots, or simply calming sensitive skin, the right formula can make all the difference.
 Let’s match a serum to your top concern.

-For Fine Lines and Wrinkles
+To Smooth Fine Lines and Wrinkles

 If you want to address fine lines, wrinkles, and loss of firmness, you need ingredients that support your skin’s natural repair and rebuilding process.
 Microneedling is already kicking collagen and elastin production into high gear, and a serum with peptides and growth factors can amplify those results.
 Growth factor serums are a particularly effective addition to a modern skincare routine, helping to target wrinkles and restore skin volume.
 When paired with microneedling, these powerful anti-aging serums help remodel the skin from within, leading to a smoother, firmer, and more youthful appearance over time.